 Review: As I mentioned earlier, Lu Ann sent me some of this matcha since she knew that I was going to Japan soon.
 I had to review it at the same time I was featuring her because when I think of her, one thing that always comes to mind is her Matcha Mondays on Instagram!

-Each single serves mini-Encha packets contains 2 grams of matcha powder.
+Each single serves mini-Encha packet contains 2 grams of matcha powder.
 I can see how this would be great on the go.
-The instructions were pretty basic, just pour into water and “hold whisk from top and shake wrist FAST in “L” line.
-Or, shake rigorously in a bottle with cold water.”
+The instructions were pretty basic, just pour into water and “hold whisk from the top and shake wrist FAST in “L” line.
+Or, shake vigorously in a bottle with cold water.”
 I used the first method.

 I noticed it didn’t tell you to sift the matcha powder like other matcha instructions recommend.
 That being said, the matcha powder was a bright green colour.
 It had a very faint grassy aroma.
 However, it could just be hard to smell because there was so little in each packet.

 After whisking, the liquor was a dark murky colour that had a few bubbles at the top.
 I found that the matcha seemed to separate and ‘split’ from the water slightly after whisking.
 There was a bit of grit when sipping the liquor.
 I’m not sure if both of those things happened because I didn’t whisk it enough since I currently do not own a proper matcha bowl.

 The liquor had a strong grassy and nutty flavour, but it wasn’t overpowering or overly bitter.
 The flavour mellowed out near the end and became mildly sweet and then was replaced with a more subtle grassy flavour that lingered in the mouth.